knowledgepixels/slides/mare/slides.md

 - _Note on journal submission page:_ "Important: Register your manuscript here [link] before submission"
 - Editors-in-chief check whether _new submissions are found on registration site_; if not send desk-rejects
-- Editors-in-chief make sure for camera-ready papers that _author/ORCID of original registration is present_
+- Editors-in-chief make sure for camera-ready papers that _first author name/ORCID matches registration_

 &nbsp;